cvmfs/doc-cvmfs/cpt-releasenotes.rst

 For Release Manager Machines, all transactions must be closed before upgrading.

-For both Release Manager Machines and Stratum 1 servers, after the software upgrade, the directory layout on the release manager needs to be adjusted by a call to ``cvmfs_server migrate`` for each repository.
-If the configuration of the Stratum 0 server is handled by a configuration management system (Puppet, Chef, ...), please see Section :ref:`sct_manual_migration_2.3.2`.
+For both Release Manager Machines and Stratum 1 servers, after the software upgrade, the directory layout on the release manager needs to be slightly adjusted by a call to ``cvmfs_server migrate`` for each repository.
+If the configuration of the server is handled by a configuration management system (Puppet, Chef, ...), please see Section :ref:`sct_manual_migration_2.3.2`.

 **Note for upgrades from versions prior to 2.3.2**: please also see the specific instructions in the release notes for version 2.3.2.